 The first corridor is proposed to be 21.61km long, including a 15.14km-long elevated section and a 6.47km-long underground section.
 It will run from Sarthana to Dream City, whereas the 18.74km-long, entirely elevated second corridor will run from Bhesan to Saroli.

-The first corridor will have 20 metro stations, linking Sarthana, Nature Park, Kapodra, the Labheshwar chowk area, Central Warehouse, Surat Railway station, Maskati hospital, Gandhi Baug, Majura Gate, Roopali canal, and Dream City.
+The first corridor will have 20 metro stations, linking Sarthana, Nature Park, Kapodra, the Labheshwar Chowk area, Central Warehouse, Surat, Maskati Hospital, Gandhi Baug, Majura Gate, Roopali Canal and Dream City.

-The planned corridors will have multi-modal integration of the metro rail with other modes of transportation, including feeder buses, intermediate public transport (IPT), and non-motorised transport (NMT).
-The corridors will connect the city’s most congested, significant, and densely populated areas.
+The planned corridors will have multi-modal integration of the metro rail with other modes of transportation including feeder buses, intermediate public transport and non-motorised transport.
+The corridors will connect the city’s most congested, significant and densely populated areas.

 Surat Metro maintenance facilities

 The first phase will have two maintenance depots, one in each corridor at Dream City and Bhesan.
 Solar equipment will be installed at the depots to harness solar energy.